 - Whether it is likely that a family provision claim will be made upon the testator’s death and by whom (if such details are available).

-In the 2013 case of Re Pickles SASC 175, His Honour Gray J stated specifically that should there be a change in circumstances, a further application could be made to the court for the court to reassess or “update” the terms of the Statutory Will.
-To date, there have not been any such further applications, although the court clearly has the power to authorise such an amendment.
+If there are any changes in circumstances, a further application could also be made to the court for the court to reassess or “update” the terms of the Statutory Will.

 If you believe it may be beneficial for you to apply for a Statutory Will on behalf of a spouse, family member, or close friend who has lost capacity, or you would like more information about Statutory Wills, please contact our client engagement officers to book an initial consultation with one of our lawyers.